-- minutes of trustee meetings and decisions (where matters affecting the SMSF were discussed) - records of all changes of trustees, including all changes of directors of any corporate trustee - trustee declarations recognising the obligations and responsibilities for any trustee, or director of a corporate trustee, appointed after 30 June 2007 - members' written consent to be appointed as a trustee of the SMSF, or as director of the corporate trustee, and - copies of all member or beneficiary reports given to members.
+- minutes of trustee meetings and decisions (where matters affecting the SMSF were discussed) - records of all changes of trustees, including all changes of directors of any corporate trustee - trustee declarations recognising the obligations and responsibilities for any trustee, or director of a corporate trustee, appointed after 30 June 2007 - a member's written consent to be appointed as a trustee of the SMSF, or as director of the corporate trustee - copies of all member or beneficiary reports given to members.

-For more information, trustees of SMSFs should refer to our publication Self managed superannuation funds - role and responsibilities of trustees (NAT 11032), available on our website.
+For more information, trustees of SMSFs should refer to our publication Running a self-managed super fund: Your role and responsibilities as a trustee, available on our website.